-Net income attributable to Boston Properties, Inc. common shareholders and net income attributable to Boston Properties Limited Partnership common unitholders increased approximately \$40.6 million and \$41.4 million for the three months ended September 30, 2017 compared to 2016, respectively, as detailed in the following tables and for the reasons discussed below under the heading "Comparison of the three months ended September 30, 2016" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Net income attributable to Boston Properties, Inc. common shareholders and net income attributable to Boston Properties Limited Partnership common unitholders increased approximately \$40.6 million and \$41.4 million for the three months ended September 30, 2017 compared to 2016, respectively, as detailed in the following tables and for the reasons discussed below under the heading "Comparison of the three months ended September 30, 2017 to the three months ended September 30, 2016" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."